musab-mahad/arizona-plus/README.md

 We implement technical and organizational measures to protect your data from unauthorized access, loss, or misuse.

 ### 5. **Your Rights**
-- You can opt-out of any data collection by uninstalling the app.
+- You can opt out of any data collection by uninstalling the app.
 - You can contact us to request deletion of any stored personal data.

 ### 6. **Third-Party Services**